privacysandbox/protected-auction-key-value-service/docs/GCP_Terraform_vars.md

     If true, use the Confidential space debug image.
 Else use the prod image, which does not allow SSH.
 The images containing the service logic will run on top of this image and have their own prod and debug builds.

+-   **use_external_metrics_collector_endpoint**

+    Whether to use metrics collector on external host.
+On gcp, this should always be true because OpenTelemetry endpoints need to run on a different host

 -   **use_real_coordinators**